 - 1. Whether the incident occurred in isolation, or was a repeat offense - 2.
-Whether the incident violated laws or regulations, including 935 CMR 500, 501, or 502 - 3.
+Whether the incident violated state or federal laws or regulations - 3.
 Whether the employee could have endangered themselves or another employee, contractor, vendor, customer, or visitor - 4.
-Whether the employee's behavior could have resulted in financial error or a loss of revenue

-5. The employee's response to the accusation
+Whether the employee's behavior could have resulted in financial error or a loss of revenue - 5.
+The employee's response to the accusation